ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 This means the mouse would need to be sliding along the ground.
 The light used on the mouse also needs to be a continous LED and not a strobe light [9].

+The infrared sensors will be used for this project.
+The mouse will be experimented with if times permits.

 ##### Start LED Sensor

 Specification 2-ii requires the robot to start based on an input from a LED.